awsdocs/aws-private-ca-user-guide/doc_source/ca-lifecycle.md

 The distributed use of end\-entity certificates can also present logistical problems if there is a security breach\.
 Your planning should account for renewal and distribution certificates, revocation of compromised certificates, and how quickly revocations propagate to clients that rely on the certificates\.

-The default validity period for an end\-entity certificate issued through ACM is 13 months\.
+The default validity period for an end\-entity certificate issued through ACM is 13 months \(395 days\)\.
 In ACM Private CA, you can use the `IssueCertificate` API to apply any validity period so long as it is less than that of the issuing CA\.

 **Subordinate CA Certificates**
 Subordinate CA certificates should have significantly longer validity periods than the certificates they issue\.
 A good range for a CA certificate's validity is two to five times the period of any child CA certificate or end\-entity certificate it issues\.
 For example, assume you have a two\-level CA hierarchy \(root CA and one subordinate CA\)\.
 If you want to issue end\-entity certificates with a one\-year lifetime, you could configure the subordinate issuing CA lifetime to be three years\.
 This is the default validity period for a subordinate CA certificate in ACM Private CA\.
 Subordinate CA certificates can be changed without replacing the root CA certificate\.